 Most weeks Kimberley has made the TAST facebook group smile.
-I think of Kimberley as “The Chicken Little Lady” and is well known in the TAST group because of her talent but does not have a blog or website so this interview is opens the door a little to the thoughts of a very creative woman.
-Kimberley houses her photos in an online album here
+I think of Kimberley as “The Chicken Little Lady” and is well known in the TAST group because of her talent.
+This interview is opens the door a little to the thoughts of a very creative woman.
+Kimberley has a blog called Morepork Manor – I hope you enjoy exploring it

 TAST Interview with Kimberley our Chicken Little Lady

 Why do you like hand embroidery and hand work?
 How has it influenced your life?

 I’ve always been what people call ‘crafty’.
 I’ve knitted (badly), made quilts, a quick foray into cross stitch, taught myself to crochet, made clothes, knitted toys, made bears and just generally pottered with that type of thing.
 For me, Embroidery fills that need to ‘make stuff’.
 I can just pick it up and put it down, I don’t need to go and buy a heap more stuff to start a new project.
 Needles, threads and a bit of fabric and I’m away.